Lollobar17/Network_Security_Lab/06_final_report/final_report.md

 **Tool:** SQLmap 1.9.11
 **MITRE:** T1190 — Exploit Public-Facing Application
-**Result:** No vulnerabilities found — SIEM did not detect testing activity
+**Result:** No vulnerabilities found — SIEM did not detect testing

-Three API endpoints were tested with 147 total HTTP requests.
-All endpoints correctly rejected SQL injection payloads, returning 404 or 400 responses.
-The SIEM generated no alerts — the web layer is not monitored by the current ruleset.
+147 HTTP requests with malicious SQL payloads — zero alerts generated.

+> [!TIP]
-**Positive finding:** The SIEM application itself is not vulnerable to SQL injection, demonstrating secure coding practices.
+> Positive finding: the SIEM application itself is not vulnerable to
+> SQL injection.
+Flask + SQLite with parameterized queries provides
+> effective protection at the application layer.

 ---